WARNING: Some viewers may find the photos in this story offensive

 Officials went on to say they apologized for the “unacceptable action” and are investigating.

-“An investigation into this flight will be conducted and if appropriate, the aviator(s) responsible will be held accountable,” officials wrote in a statement about last week's incident.
+“An investigation into this flight will be conducted and if appropriate, the aviator(s) responsible will be held accountable,” officials wrote.

 A mother who lives in Okanogan who took pictures of the drawings reached out to KREM 2 to complain about the images.
 The Federal Aviation Administration said there was nothing they could do when they spoke with KREM on Thursday.
 An official said unless the act poses a safety risk, there is nothing they can do about it.